mmax904/node-react/README.md

 # Run below commands to run
 * npm install
 * npm start
+* client server will start at 3000 port if not occupied, open this ur http://localhost:3000
 * use email: mmanish904@gmail.com and  password: secret123 to login